rickgao12/AnimeList/README.md

 # Animely
 [ ![Netlify Status](https://api.netlify.com/api/v1/badges/16817d14-dab9-4e49-8fdd-cf52cecdbeb7/deploy-status)](https://app.netlify.com/sites/animely/deploys)
 Search for the most up to date information about your favorite anime with **Animely**.
+Search for the most up to date information about your favorite anime with **Animely**.
 ## Features
  - Clean interface and simple navigation